Reliability of the Gospels

 The most important existing opinions on the matter

 There will be no end to the debate on whether or not the gospels in the Bible are reliable.
-These books were penned centuries ago and there simply isn't any hard evidence for historians to use.
-Here a summary of the existing opinions:
+These books were written centuries ago and there simply isn't any hard evidence for historians to use.
+Here's a summary of the existing opinions:

 Miracles don't exist

 'There are the descriptions of miracles, and miracles don't exist, so those sections need to be deleted anyway.
 But then what does that tell you about the author?
 How believable can he be?
 You'll have to take the rest of his report with a grain of salt as well.'

 Inspired by other stories

 'There are many myths that refer to gods visiting in human form, who, for example, conceive a child.
 The story of Jesus is inspired by these.'

 No historical records